MaximilianLombardo/cellxgene-docs/explorer/annotations.md

 annotations-directory/name-########.csv
 ```

-* The default `annotations-directory` is your current working directory \(i.e., the directory you were in when you started cellxgene\).
+* The default `annotations-directory` is your current working directory \(i.e., the directory you were in when you started cellxgene\)
-* You will be prompted to enter a name for your annotations the first time you create a new category.
+* You will be prompted to enter a name for your annotations the first time you create a new category
-* We also assign a unique identifier in the form of an 8-character suffix, `########`; this helps cellxgene identify your file to avoid overwriting your work.
+* We also assign a unique identifier in the form of an 8-character suffix, `########`; this helps cellxgene identify your file to avoid overwriting your work

 ### 2. Loading, editing and updating existing draft annotations